Using Google Trends in Marketing

 “Explore what the world is searching,” is the first thing one sees upon loading the Google Trends page.
 The question on every marketer’s mind is, what do you do to make your business famous?
 You may be aware of this year’s marketing trends, but this article will talk about another sort of trend entirely!

-49% of shoppers surveyed say they use Google to discover or find a new item or product.
+According to a survey, 49% of shoppers use Google to discover or find a new item or product.
 This makes Google an essential part of learning what interests your customers.
 Additionally, through the search engine, 51% researched a purchase they plan to make online.
 With these statistics, searching for keywords isn’t so far-fetched!
 Google Trends is the saving grace for marketers.

 What is Google Trends?